arianon/xrq/README.md

 ```

 ## Usage
-On my computer, the following command:
+At the computer and time of writing, the following command:
 ```sh
 $ xrq URxvt.foreground URxvt.background URxvt.font
 ```